-In any case, you will need to obtain a grade of at 5.0 in the final exam in order for it to count towards the final grade along with all the grades corresponding to the other activities.
+In any case, you will need to obtain a grade of at least 5 out of 10 in the theory exam in order for it to count towards the final grade along with all the grades corresponding to the other assessment activities.
+Otherwise, the course will be failed.